Solutions to 3-dimensional Navier-Stokes equations for incompressible fluid: Theorems and Lemmas

 \section{Theorems and Lemmas}

 The simple explicit case of $u(x,t)$ in Lemma \ref{lem1} satisfies the conditions given in \eqref{e3} and allows a free function $g(t)$ that only satisfies $g(0)=g'(0)=0$.
 The solution is then not unique.
 If the time derivatives of $u(x,t)$ are specified at $t=0$ then the solution in the lemma is unique.
+Footnote added: This is where Grigori Rozenblioum noticed a small error: the statement that solutions are unique requires $g(t)$ to be analytic.
+Lemma 2.1 only requires $g(t)$ to be smooth.
+This comment of Rozenblioum is true, but the sentence is not in a theorem, nor is it used in the paper.
+It is in an informal explanation of Lemma 2.1 and should be understood in the context of theorems of strong solutions being unique when initial conditions are fully specified.
+In that context, the solutions are assumed analytic.

 \begin{lemma} Let

 be the initial vector field, and let $f_i(x,t)$ be chosen identically zero for $1\le i \le3$.
 Let $g:\mathbb{R}\to \mathbb{R}$ be a smooth function with $g(0)=g'(0)=0$ and $\beta=(2\pi)^2 v $.
 The following family of functions $u$ and $p$ satisfy \eqref{e1}-\eqref{e3}: